Weekly Breakout Stocks

 Imagine there's a company whose stock price often reaches Rs.
 100 but then falls back down.
 Because this happens so frequently, investors might be cautious about buying the stock at Rs.
 100, thinking they won't make much profit.

 However, if the stock price finally goes above Rs.
 100, investors may see this as a good sign to buy the stock.
-At the same time, people who bet against the stock (short sellers) might decide to buy it to avoid losing more money.
+At the same time, people who speculate against the stock (short sellers) might decide to buy it to avoid losing more money.
 This increased buying can push the stock price even higher.

 Get your FAQs right